-

 Course Creation

-After uploading your course content, you can organize them into sections and lectures.
-Teachable follows the standard course creation process, supporting common file types like MP4, MOV, or AVI video, PNG or JPG images, MP3 audio, and PDF.
+After uploading your course content, you can organize it into sections and lectures.
+Teachable follows the standard course creation process and supports common file types like MP4, MOV, AVI video, PNG or JPG images, MP3 audio, and PDF.

-SCORM packages are not supported by this platform and the quiz builder also offers relatively fewer options.
+This platform does not support SCORM packages, and the quiz builder also offers relatively fewer options.

 4. Kajabi

 Kajabi is a web-based software platform that goes beyond creating and delivering courses.
-It reigns supreme when it comes to emphasizing more on email and marketing campaign-related efforts.
+It reigns supreme when it comes to emphasizing email and marketing campaign-related efforts more.

 With its built-in email management, sales funnel builder, and marketing automation, Kajabi has a high market standing as an all-in-one course platform that doesn’t require third-party tools.